window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-1712582-2'); -->

 kim

-Lucas, The “pay-up-front” model still works — at least for six months– you just have to research the lis pendens, and tailor the lease towards the tenant (e.g., include a clause that makes the leasehold contract superior to all successors in interest, assignees, etc.).
+The “pay-up-front” model still works — at least for six months– you just have to research the lis pendens, and tailor the lease towards the tenant (e.g., include a clause that makes the leasehold contract superior to all successors in interest, assignees, etc.).
 This way, if it goes through the foreclosure process (and as you know this will take at least six months) you are protected.
 Also, they have to serve process on the tenants (usu. via “John Doe tenant of 2812, 1200 Brickell Bay Drive…) to let the tenant know about the foreclosure suit hearing.
-I know —… Read more »
+I know — this exact same thing happened to a friend of mine at the Club at Brickell about 3 months ago…

 For Real Estate